SuxinL/Notes/Phylosophy/models/tool.md

 ## Interface

 The combination of input and output form an interface between the user and the tool.
-There can be multiple interfaces to access an tool.
+There are usually multiple interfaces to access an tool, which means different ways to use the tool.
 For instance, we can get the Git services by a set of commands including `add`, `status`, `commit` and so on, each of which serves a different purpose.

 ```mermaid
 flowchart